mpourmpakis/CANELa_NP/README.md

-# README - Tutorial for the Python Package developed for Demystifying the Chemical Ordering of Multimetallic Nanoparticles by Dennis Loevlie, Brenno Ferreira, and Giannis Mpourmpakis*
+# Tutorial for the Python Package developed for Demystifying the Chemical Ordering of Multimetallic Nanoparticles by Dennis Loevlie, Brenno Ferreira, and Giannis Mpourmpakis*

 ```python